 Put another way, the aim is to help researchers to ensure that what they receive meets their expectations.
 The questions are also designed to introduce consistent terminology for providers to state how they maintain quality, to enable buyers to compare the services of different sample suppliers.
 Notes on the context of the questions explain why the questions should be asked and which issues researchers should expect to be covered in the answer.

-These new questions replace ESOMAR’s “26 Questions to help Research Buyers of Online Samples”.
-ESOMAR has updated the text to recognize the ongoing development of techniques.
+The latest set of questions from ESOMAR recognize the ongoing development of techniques.
 While some of the questions remain constant, new questions have been added to incorporate new techniques and new technology in this area.
 In particular, this revision recognizes the broad trend within the industry to build online samples from multiple sources rather than relying on a single panel.